gfsh Command Help

 Resume any gateway senders that you have paused.

-Instruct the member(s) of a cluster to stop waiting for a disk store to be available.
+Instruct the member(s) of a distributed system to stop waiting for a disk store to be available.

 Execute a set of GFSH commands.